dbernard/dbernard.github.io.old/_drafts/lets_build_a_vm.md

 ...

 # Put this section of code above the VirtualMachine class.
-# Each opcode ID pairs with a tuple containing its name and the number of
+# Each op code ID pairs with a tuple containing its name and the number of
 # arguments it takes.
 We will use the name to pair op code IDs to methods.
 opcodes = {
     0: ('halt', 0),